 5. Familiarize yourself with “bi-directional” questions

-Each question you choose to ask sends a signal to the employees of your organization.
-If the question is “My manager gives me feedback once a week,” it sends a signal that once-a-week feedback is the norm.
-In choosing your questions, ensure that you are sending the right signals on company norms.
+Each question you ask sends a signal to the employees of your organization.
+If the question is “My manager gives me feedback once a week,” it signals that once-a-week feedback is the norm.
+In choosing your questions, ensure you send the right signals on company norms.

 6. Have the right scale